098765d/dualPredictor/README.md

 ## 1. Introduction

-The dualPredictor tool combines regression analysis with binary classification to forecast student academic outcomes.
+The **dualPredictor** package combines regression analysis with binary classification to forecast student academic outcomes.
 The accompanying figure (Fig 1) illustrates how dualPredictor generates dual output—regression and classification—by combining a regressor and a metric.

 ### 1.1 How does dualPredictor provide dual output?